labscript-suite/labscript-devices/docs/source/adding_devices.rst

 Barring the above simple solution, one must work from scratch.
 It is best to begin by determining the **labscript** device class to inherit from: `Psuedoclock`, `Device`, `IntermediateDevice`.
-The first is for implementing Psuedoclock devices, the second is for generic devices that are not hardware timed by a pseudoclock, and the last is for hardware timed device that are connected to another device controlled via labscript.
+The first is for implementing Psuedoclock devices, the second is for generic devices that are not hardware timed by a pseudoclock, and the last is for hardware timed devices that are connected to another device controlled via labscript.

 The `labscript_device` implements general configuration parameters, many of which are passed to the `BLACS_worker`.
 It also implements the `generate_code` method which converts **labscript** high-level instructions and saves them to the h5 file.

 The `BLACS_tab` defines the GUI widgets that control the device.
-This typically takes the form of using standard widgets provided by **labscript** for controlling **labscript** output primitives (ie `AnalogOut`, `DigitalOut`,`DDS`, etc).
+This typically takes the form of using standard widgets provided by **labscript** for controlling **labscript** output primitives (ie `AnalogOut`, `DigitalOut`, `DDS`, etc).
 This configuration is done in the `initialiseGUI` method.
-This also links directly to the appropriate BLACS workers.
+This also specifies which BLACS workers to use and provides necessary instantiation arguments.

 The `BLACS_worker` handles communication with the hardware itself and often represents the bulk of the work required to implement a new labscript device.
 In general, it should provide five different methods:

-* `init`: This method initialised communications with the device.
+* `init`: This method initialises communications with the device.
 Not to be confused with the standard python class `__init__` method.
 * `program_manual`: This method allows for user control of the device via the `BLACS_tab`, setting outputs to the values set in the `BLACS_tab` widgets.
 * `check_remote_values`: This method reads the current settings of the device, updating the `BLACS_tab` widgets to reflect these values.
 * `transition_to_buffered`: This method transitions the device to buffered shot mode, reading the shot h5 file and taking the saved instructions from `labscript_device.generate_code` and sending the appropriate commands to the hardware.
 * `transition_to_manual`: This method transitions the device from buffered to manual mode.
-It does any necessary configuration to take the device out of buffered mode and is used to read an measurements and save them to the shot h5 file as results.
+It does any necessary configuration to take the device out of buffered mode and is used to read any measurements and save them to the shot h5 file as results.

 The `runviewer_parser` takes shot h5 files, reads the saved instructions, and allows you to view them in **runviewer** in order to visualise experiment timing.